 - Your soil is probably good enough to support this type of grass

-While we are about soil.
-It is worth looking at it, just to be on the safe side.
+While we are talking about soil, it is worth looking at it, just to be on the safe side.
 The main characteristic of soil is the pH – a measurement of the acidity or alkaline level of the soil.
-Certain grass seed works better with moderate pH soil.
-Something in the 5.8 to 7.2 range.
+Certain grass seed works better with moderate pH soil; something in the 5.8 to 7.2 range.

 A soil test can give you an accurate measure of your lawn’s current pH level.
 If your soil is outside this range after you may want to correct it using fertilisers.
 An acidifying fertiliser will reduce the pH value of the topsoil over time.

 Grass and Lawn Seed Delivered – Click Here

 We are asked this question from time to time, and it’s fair to say that all grass seed is pet safe.
 However, on the other side of the equation – you should always discourage cats and dogs from eating too much grass.